laurakond/Once-Upon-a-Time/README.md

 ![user-data-input](assets/documentation/images/feature-screenshots/user-data-input.jpeg)

 **Story introduction**
-- Once the user data is provided the screen clears the previous content, loads the Ascii art of the main logo, and generates the beginning of the story.
+- Once the user data is captured, the screen clears the previous content, and loads the main logo together with the beginning of the story.
     - The user will see that their provided username is generated within the storyline at the end of the first introduction paragraph.

 ![story-intro](assets/documentation/images/feature-screenshots/story-intro-feature.jpeg)

 **Chapter 1**
 - Chapter 1 section loads straight after the story introduction.
-- The Ascii art logo provides a clear indication which area within the game play the user is at.
+- The logo provides a clear indication which area within the game play the user is at.
 - Here the user is prompted to choose between two possible outcomes to proceed with the gameplay.

 ![chapter-1](assets/documentation/images/feature-screenshots/chapter-1-feature.jpeg)

 **Chapter 2**
-- If the user is successful and progresses to Chapter 2, the screen will, like in Chapter 1, load the Ascii art logo, clearly indicating the game progression.
+- If the user is successful and progresses to Chapter 2, the screen will, like in Chapter 1, load the logo clearly indicating the progression to the next stage.
 - This section of the game provides a few more scenarios, which will take the user to the end of the game, if the user's answers are correct.

 ![chapter-2](assets/documentation/images/feature-screenshots/chapter-2.jpeg)

 **Winning section**
-- Once the user won, a winning paragraph will appear after a small pause.
+- Once the user won, the winning paragraph will appear after a small pause.
-- The user will be asked if they wish to proceed to Chapter 3 or if they wish to terminate the game.
+- The question asking the user if they wish to proceed to Chapter 3 or terminate the game will generate.
     - upon selection the terminal will display appropriate message to the user.
     <details>
     <summary>Winning content screenshot</summary>